Netflix lost the best picture battle, but its war with Hollywood is just getting started

 "Hollywood is euphoric," one Hollywood entertainment executive told NBC News on Monday morning.
 "The ratings do not appear to have collapsed, and Netflix did not win best picture, despite spending $25 [million] to $30 million" on a promotional campaign.
 "After so much misery, this morning feels like bliss."

-"Green Book," an earnest but polarizing dramedy distributed by one of the oldest studios in America, put the upheaval on hold, triumphing in the top category and denying Netflix the chance to make history — at least for now.
+"Green Book," an earnest but polarizing dramedy distributed by Universal, put the upheaval on hold, triumphing in the top category and denying Netflix the chance to make history — at least for now.
 The producers of the telecast, for their part, managed to reverse a recent ratings slump, drawing some 29.6 million viewers.
+(Universal Pictures is owned by NBCUniversal, the parent company of NBC News.)

-But not unlike the ratings dip that has hammered the Oscars and other major live TV events, one year's reprieve does not do much to blunt the wider tumult coming to the movie industry, pitting Silicon Valley against Los Angeles in a high-stakes battle for cultural dominance.
+But like the ratings dip that has hammered the Oscars and other major live TV events, one year's reprieve does not do much to blunt the wider tumult coming to the movie industry, pitting Silicon Valley against Los Angeles in a high-stakes battle for cultural dominance.

 In roughly two decades, Netflix has gone from a mail-order DVD service to an era-defining global entertainment force that has left few parts of Hollywood untouched.
 It works with studios but may eventually have little use for them.
 It plays the marketing game, but owns arguably the most powerful marketing space in entertainment: the Netflix home screen.